Sophie Germain: Final years

 In 1829 Germain learned that she had breast cancer.
 Despite the pain, she continued to work.
 In 1831 Crelle's Journal published her paper on the curvature of elastic surfaces and "a note about finding y and z in $\tfrac{4(x^p - 1)}{x - 1} = y^2 \pm pz^2$".
-Mary Gray records: "She also published in Annales de chimie et de physique an examination of principles which led to the discovery of the laws of equilibrium and movement of elastic solids."
-On 27 June 1831, she died in the house at 13 rue de Savoie.
+Mary Gray recorded "She also published in Annales de chimie et de physique an examination of principles which led to the discovery of the laws of equilibrium and movement of elastic solids".
+On 27 June 1831, she died at 13 rue de Savoie.

 Despite Germain's intellectual achievements, her death certificate lists her as a "rentière – annuitant" (property holder), not a "mathématicienne".
 But her work was not unappreciated by everyone.
-When the matter of honorary degrees came up at the University of Göttingen in 1837—six years after Germain's death—Gauss lamented: "she [Germain] proved to the world that even a woman can accomplish something worthwhile in the most rigorous and abstract of the sciences and for that reason would well have deserved an honorary degree".
+When the matter of honorary degrees came up at the University of Göttingen in 1837, six years after Germain's death, Gauss lamented "she [Germain] proved to the world that even a woman can accomplish something worthwhile in the most rigorous and abstract of the sciences and for that reason would well have deserved an honorary degree".

 Assessments

 Contemporary assessments

 Vesna Petrovich found that the educated world's response to the publication in 1821 of Germain's prize-winning essay "ranged from polite to indifferent".
 Yet, some critics had high praise for it.
-Of her essay in 1821, Cauchy said: "[it] was a work for which the name of its author and the importance of the subject both deserved the attention of mathematicians".
-Claude-Louis Navier sent Germain a note calling it "a work so remarkable that quite few men could read it, and only one woman could write it."
+Of her essay in 1821, Cauchy said "[it] was a work for which the name of its author and the importance of the subject both deserved the attention of mathematicians".
+Claude-Louis Navier sent Germain a note calling it "a work so remarkable that quite few men could read it, and only one woman could write it".

 Germain's contemporaries also had good things to say relating to her work in mathematics.
 Gauss certainly thought highly of her and recognized that European culture presented special difficulties to a woman in mathematics (see Correspondence with Gauss).